 Simplified Method for Foster Carers Taxes

+The simplified method lets you claim a set amount against your taxable income, instead of your actual expenses.
 This tax-free allowance is called the “Qualifying Care Relief“.

-How Much is the Qualifying Amount
+How Much is Qualifying Care Relief?

 The tax-free qualifying amount you are entitled to is made up of 2 things: